atmosbear/atmosbear/README.md

 - Hey!
 I’m @atmosbear, but my real name is Nate.
-I'm looking to get hired as a front-end web developer!
+I'm a front-end web developer!
-- 👀 I’m interested in front end web development using react, svelte, etc; also, all things javascript!
+- 👀 I do front end web development using react, svelte, tailwind, flowbite, etc; also, all things javascript!
 - My actual projects that aren't templates are pinned!
 - You'll notice that I have a lot of templates - that's because I love starting with a minimalist fresh start, so for each tool I've learned, I created my own personal minimal template.